peter88213/nvhelp-de/source/file_menu.rst

 **Launch the file manager**

-Mit **Datei > Projektordner öffnen** or ``Ctrl-P``, you can launch the file manager with the current project folder .
+Mit **Datei > Projektordner öffnen** or ``Ctrl-P``, kann man launch the file manager with the current project folder .
 This might come in handy, if you wish to delete files, open your project with another application, and so on.